akorn/zfsbackup/README.md

 # zfsbackup

-This is a collection of scripts that together form a solution to make backups to a zfs server that runs rsyncd.
+This is a collection of scripts that together form a solution to make backups to one or more zfs servers that run rsyncd.
 The idea is to have one rsync module per source filesystem; each of these modules is rooted in a zfs dataset.

 After a backup run is completed, a snapshot is made of the zfs dataset (triggered from rsyncd.conf, via "post-xfer exec").